mribichich/gitlab-issues/README.md

 # gitlab-issues

-Lib for creating issues in multiple projects in gitlab
+Simple process for creating issues in multiple projects in gitlab